 I checked out the Waikiki beach afterward.
-Since its next to the city of Honolulu, you are not going to miss it.
+Since it’s next to the city of Honolulu, you are not going to miss it.

 My plan for the second day was to spend a few hours at the Pearl Harbor Memorial.
 But I underestimated the number of things to see there.
 I spent the whole day till the evening checking out the various warships.
 There are always guided tours going on, so definitely check them out.

 The rainfall slowed me down a bit.
-I started with Buddhist Temple and then spent my time connecting with a few locals to plan my “Stairway to Heaven” trip.
+I started with the Buddhist Temple and then spent my time connecting with a few locals to plan my “Stairway to Heaven” trip.
 After that, I headed to Kuhio beach for a traditional Hawaiian dance “Hula” ceremony.
-It’s a free, open to the public event every Saturday.
+It’s free, open to the public event every Saturday.
 Don’t pay anyone for Hula shows till you have watched this public ceremony.

 I started the day with a straight hike up the Koko crater trail.
 Amazing views from the top.
 Carry lunch there and have it while you are watching natural slopes on one side and urban Honolulu on the other.

 I headed to Chinaman’s hat from there.
-It was a bit late and being solo, I decided to skip swimming to it.
-It was already evening and I was close to Polynesian Cultural Center, so, I decided to watch a two-hour musical show of “Ha” there.
+It was a bit late, and being solo, I decided to skip swimming to it.
+It was already evening, and I was close to Polynesian Cultural Center, so I decided to watch a two-hour musical show of “Ha” there.
 It’s a bit expensive.
 I made a mistake of reaching almost on time for the show, arrive at least an hour in advance to check out the center there.
 I found the show to be OK but not great.

-I started the day with Shark Cage diving but the amount of time and money one ends up spending on it is a total rip-off.
+I started the day with Shark Cage diving, but the amount of time and money one ends up spending on it is a total rip-off.
 I found the tour in Belize to be much more worthwhile.
 I continued my anti-clockwise tour of the island with Shark Cove, followed by World’s largest maze.